 - 1 Tbsp Soy Milk or other non-dairy milk

 - Preheat the oven to 350°F (180°C).

 - Add the vegan butter and brown and white sugar to an electric mixing bowl and cream together.
 Add the vanilla and mix in.

 - Sift the flour and cocoa powder into a mixing bowl and mix in the baking soda and salt.

 - Add the dry ingredients to the wet, mixing in by hand until crumbly.

 - Add the 1 Tbsp soy milk or other non-dairy milk and mix into a thick cookie dough.

-- Add the chocolate chunks and mix in.
+- Add the chocolate chips and mix in.
 Your cookie dough will be very thick, but sticky enough to easily roll into balls.

-- Roll into small balls and space evenly on a parchment lined baking tray.
+- Roll into balls and space them evenly on a parchment lined baking tray.
 Aim to get 20 cookies from the batch.

 - Bake for 10 minutes.
 The edges will be firm but the cookies will still be soft in the middle.
 This is fine, they will firm up as they cool.

-- Press in a few more chocolate chunks to the top of the cookies as they come out of the oven if you like (optional).
+- Press in a few more chocolate chips to the top of the cookies as they come out of the oven.

-- If the cookies don’t spread: If you peep into your oven at the 10-minute mark and see that your cookies haven't spread very much, you can bake for a couple of minutes longer.
-But even if they are quite puffy on the top, this is still fine, and you can just press down on them with a fork as soon as they come out of the oven still warm and soft.
+- If the cookies don’t spread: If you peep into your oven at the 10-minute mark and see that your cookies haven’t spread very much, you can bake for a couple of minutes longer.
+But even if they are quite puffy on the top, this is still fine, and you can just press down on them gently with a fork as soon as they come out of the oven still warm and soft.